 2. Strategic Objective: Improve the effectiveness of ICANN’s multistakeholder model of governance.

-2.1.
-ICANN’S GOVERNANCEStrengthen ICANN’s bottom-up multistakeholder decision-making process and ensure that work gets done and policies are developed in an effective and timely manner.
+2.1 Strengthen ICANN’s bottom-up multistakeholder decision-making process and ensure that work gets done and policies are developed in an effective and timely manner.

 2.2 Support and grow active, informed, and effective stakeholder participation.